 “I won’t go to the edge… I’ve never been anywhere away from Willow Creek… I can’t go to the edge.”

 “Yes, you can!
-You are a great buffalo,” Rachael encouraged, “… the great buffalo.
+You are a great bison,” Rachael encouraged, “… the great bison.
 You just didn’t know it.
 Now, is the time to know it…” Rachael paused to measure her persuasiveness.

 “You think?”
 Willard waffled,” then added, “No, I can’t!”